paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 “(4) conducting a sentencing proceeding and sentencing the accused in non-capital cases unless the accused requests sentencing by members under [section 825 of this title](./chapter-047-uniform-code-of-military-justice.md#section-825) (article 25); and”; and

-(2) in the second sentence of subsection (c), by striking “, in cases in which a military judge has been detailed to the court,”.
+(2) in subsection (c), by striking “, in cases in which a military judge has been detailed to the court,” in the second sentence.

 See 2016 Amendment notes below.